Skip to primary navigation Skip to content Skip to footer

 As a young boy, my parents gave me a collection of Grimm’s Fairy tales.
 These were not the sanitized ones given to most children in the US, these were the originals in all their gory glory.
 Instead of some moral or lesson the revised editions would teach, I read stories that had the “hero” cutting…

-When you hear about Czech food, most probably the first thing that comes to your mind is a rich dish of roasted pork, lots of cabbage and dumplings as a side dish, and of course, rivers of mouth-watering beer to help swallow it all down.
-There’s no denying that the Czechs love their steaks,…
+The Ultimate Czech Open Faced Sandwiches – When you hear about Czech food, most probably the first thing that comes to your mind is a rich dish of roasted pork, lots of cabbage and dumplings as a side dish, and of course, rivers of mouth-watering beer to help swallow it all down.
+There’s no…

 28th September in Honor of the “Good King Wenceslas”